How to Use the APC

 2. Create a folder for yourself with your name in the title in this Google drive.
 If you do not have Yale Google drive access, you can request a “no-email EliApp account” from the Yale Help Desk (helpdesk@yale.edu).

 3. Upload the relevant files to your Google drive folder (see instructions below).
-If you are unsure which machine you would like to use, just upload what you have and then we can discuss it during your orientation.
+If you are unsure which machine you would like to use, just upload what you have and then we can discuss it.

 Instructions for uploading files for your parts: